-Learn the difference between hyperlinks and links, along with how to send a link in a text message.
+Learn the benefits and best practices of texting links, along with how to send a link in a text message.

 The bad news is, you can’t technically put a hyperlink into a text message.

 The good news?
 You can still add a link to almost any text message.
 If you’re feeling a little confused about the difference between links and hyperlinks, you’re not alone.

 I’ll explain the difference between the two, show you how easy texting links can be, and give you some inside information on how to use links to perfect future campaigns.